Blog > Economics of Software

 In fact, John Deere is able to leverage software with over-the-air updates.

-Other costs can be converted from being fixed over to variable through software; such as simulation and mdeling software to validate designs digitally before getting to the physical prototypes for testing (and waste materials in the process).
+Other costs can be converted from being fixed over to variable through software; such as simulation and modeling software to validate designs digitally before getting to the physical prototypes for testing (and waste materials in the process).

 Conclusion